alexbodn/jules-extension/README.md

 1. Open the Command Palette with `Ctrl + Shift + P` (or `Cmd + Shift + P`).
 2. Run `> Jules: Set Jules API Key` to set up your API key.
+3. (Optional) Run `> Jules: Set GitHub Token` to enable PR status checking and automatic session filtering.
-3. Click the `$(robot)` icon in the sidebar to open the Jules Sessions View.
+4. Click the `$(robot)` icon in the sidebar to open the Jules Sessions View.
-4. Run `> Jules: Create Jules Session` to start your first coding session!
+5. Run `> Jules: Create Jules Session` to start your first coding session!

 ## 📚 References